chanzuckerberg/single-cell-curation/schema/2.0.0/schema.md

 `var` and `raw.var` are both of type [`pandas.DataFrame`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).

-`var.index` MUST contain unique identifiers for features. `raw.var.index` MUST be identical to `var.index`.

-Curators MUST annotate the following columns in the `var` and `raw.var` dataframes:
+Curators MUST annotate the following columns in the `var` dataframe and if present, the `raw.var` dataframe.

 ### feature_biotype